Miramax: Disney era (1993–2010)

 In 1997, Miramax Films joined Peter Jackson as a primary financial backer in attempting to get the Lord of the Rings films produced.
 Disney disliked the cost of a two-parter, requesting that it be produced as a single film.
 Jackson and Saul Zaentz rejected Disney's request and looked for another studio or financier.
 Thus, Miramax Films sold the rights for The Lord of the Rings and The Hobbit to New Line Cinema in August 1998 for about $12 million, which led The Lord of the Rings to be produced as a trilogy.
 Miramax Films retained a 5% stake in the films' gross and then gave 2.5% to the Weinsteins.
+The potential editing of Princess Mononoke (1997) by Miramax has been the subject of rumor.
+The Guardians Xan Brooks reported in 2005 that the film's director Hayao Miyazaki was rumored to have sent the then–head of Miramax Harvey Weinstein a samurai sword in the mail with the attached message "No cuts."
+In response, Miyazaki stated that "Actually, my producer did that."
+He also claimed that he "defeated" Weinstein's attempts to shorten the film's length.
+The claim has subsequently appeared in other media coverage.
+The media scholar Emma Pett wrote in 2018 that Miyazaki was "complicit in the construction of his auteur image" and the perpetuation of the rumor by these responses.
+The studio executive Steve Alpert wrote in his 2020 memoir that the producer Toshio Suzuki, after procuring a replica sword from a shop in Tokyo, presented it to Weinstein at a meeting in New York.
+He then "shouted in English and in a loud voice: Mononoke-hime, no cut!